-Brands that rallied their ecommerce efforts and should expect this to stick around in the near- and long-term, and expect a hybrid experience as stores slowly reopen.
+Brands that rallied their eCommerce efforts should expect this to stick around in the near- and long-term and give a hybrid experience as stores slowly reopen.
+My eCommerce stores do not give importance to Google My Business optimization for their online business websites.
+However, GMB shouldn’t be ignored for the lack of store address, because it can benefit your local SEO and product searches highly.
 Direct-to-consumer e-commerce, such as brands’ websites, shoppable social-media platforms, and marketplaces will become more important, and customers will expect a cohesive multi-channel experience.
 Beauty-industry players will need to prioritize digital channels to capture and convert the attention of existing and new customers and reassure customers about hygiene efforts (McKinsey).

 Some beauty-product brands and retailers are reporting e-commerce sales twice as high as their pre-COVID-19 levels, according to McKinsey.
 Sephora’s US online sales are reportedly up 30 percent versus 2019 (McKinsey).